nsourlos/subtitles_translation/README.md

 Directly execute an exe file to select and translate subtitles from any language to Greek.
 THIS TOOL HAS BEEN TESTED AND WORKS ON WINDOWS 10.
 IT PROBABLY DOES NOT WORK ON WINDOWS 7

-Exe files were created using [auto-py-to-exe]( https://pypi.org/project/auto-py-to-exe/) module which utilizes [pyinstaller] (https://pyinstaller.org/en/stable/index.html).
+Exe files were created using [auto-py-to-exe]( https://pypi.org/project/auto-py-to-exe/) module which utilizes [pyinstaller](https://pyinstaller.org/en/stable/index.html).

 There are 3 scripts in total:
  - one to install python,
- - one to install the library [translatesubs] (https://pypi.org/project/translatesubs/) - can only be executed through command line and this is why python is needed - as well as to find and print the path that need to be added in the environmental variables (details below),
+ - one to install the library [translatesubs](https://pypi.org/project/translatesubs/) - can only be executed through command line and this is why python is needed - as well as to find and print the path that need to be added in the environmental variables (details below),
  - one to select the subtitles file, translate it to Greek and save it

 The first two files should only be executed once, the first time that we try to translate subtitles in a specific computer.
 After that, only the third script/exe file should be used to translate subtitles.